 And just in case you thought this was beginning to sound a little pessimistic, your preparedness needs to extend to best-case scenarios as well as worst.
 Are you prepared for them to sign then and there?
 Even if it’s a preliminary meeting, do you have prices to hand in case they are swayed by your early slides and don’t need to see any more?
 What if they are so engrossed, they want you to carry on past your 10-minute allotted time?
 Or they want to put you in front of the CEO then and there?
 Remember, as well as going wrong, things might go better than you expect!

-You can be as prepared as possible, and yet your delivery may still need some work.
-Well, the natural choice is to get BrightCarbon in to provide some in-house coaching to really raise your game.
-However, there are other things you can do when rehearsing to improve your technique and boost your confidence.
+You can be as prepared as possible, and think you know all your content, yet your delivery may still need some work.
+There are plenty of things you can do when rehearsing to improve your delivery technique and boost your confidence.

 - Rehearse in situ: When you’re rehearsing your slides, try to make the environment as similar to the event as possible.
 If you can get into the actual space with the actual equipment – great.
 You’ll get a better feel for the space and become more comfortable with the physical side of your delivery.
 If you can’t, hook your laptop up to a screen or projector – whatever you’ll be using on the day – rather than just using your laptop screen.

 - Rehearse in front of people: Get them to interrupt, ask questions and act as close to how your real audience will act.
-Presenting in front of strangers is tough but doing so in front of colleagues is even harder.
+Presenting in front of strangers is tough but doing so in front of colleagues is even harder, however, it’s a great way to improve your presentation skills.
 If you can become comfortable delivering your material in a room of your peers, chances are you’ll be fine on the day.
+This is also a good opportunity to practise techniques such as pressing the ‘B key’ to take a break from your PowerPoint.
+This will replace your slides with a blank screen and provide you with an opportunity to go off topic, answer audience questions or stop for a tea break!
+A short break can also help boost audience attention.

 - Record yourself: Many people recommend rehearsing in front of a mirror.
 This seems a little strange to us.
-While you’ll get a good idea of how you will look while you present, it’s important to remember the audience will (and should) be looking at the slides as well as at you.
+While you’ll get a good idea of how you look when you present, it’s important to remember the audience will (and should) be looking at the slides as well as at you.
 Rehearsing without them (and without an appreciation of how you’ll interact with them) seems a bit pointless.
 A better technique is to rehearse your performance in context – that is, clicking through and interacting with the slides.
 Why not set up a video camera or your smartphone and record your delivery?
-Watch it back and try to spot the things you didn’t think worked; be your own critic.
+Review the recording as if you were an audience member and try to spot the things that didn’t work; be your own critic.
 If you’re honest (but not too harsh) with yourself, it will work a treat and you’ll get more confident, and less nervous with each delivery.

 Back to top

-I’m a firm believer that no one means to give out negative signals when they present – no one intentionally looks hostile or lazy; no one means to come across as overfamiliar or timid.
-However, the truth is that on the list of things to address when preparing for a presentation, body language comes pretty far down.
-Getting the message right, the content, the language, the follow-up, the technology are all bigger priorities.
-These are the elements that go into a presentation, which makes body language is one of the vehicles for delivery.
-Body language can have a real impact on your audience, which then has a knock-on effect on how well your audience perceive your message, so it’s really important we get this right.
+So, why is body language important?
+Well, I’m a firm believer that no one means to give out negative signals when they present – no one intentionally looks hostile or lazy; no one means to come across as over familiar or timid.
+However, the truth is that it can be all too easy to fall into one of these traps.
+Remember that body language is just one of the vehicles for delivery.
+Getting the message right, the content, the language, the follow-up, the technology are all big priorities.
+Yet, body language can have a real impact on your audience, which then has a knock-on effect on how well your audience perceive your message, so it’s a really good presentation skill to get right.

 What is good body language?